paudetseis/PyRaysum/docs/turtorials/1/1_make_seismograms.rst

 .. image:: output_19_0.png

-The comparisson with the real data shows that some complexity of the P-wave train can, in this simple example, be attributed to conversions and reflections of the seismic wavefield in the cratonic crust.
+The comparison with the real data shows that some complexity of the P-wave train can, in this simple example, be attributed to conversions and reflections of the seismic wave field in the cratonic crust.
 The long phase descriptors consist of layer numbers and phase letters.

    Note: Read for example “**1P0P0s0S**” as: A wave that travels through layer **1** as an **upgoing P**-wave, layer **0** as an **upgoing P**-wave, gets reflected, travels through layer **0** as a **downgoing S**-wave, gets again reflected and finally travels through layer **0** as an **upgoing S**-wave".
-The timing and amplitude of such reveberations will be used in example 3 to invert for subsurface properties instead of assuming them, as we did here.
+The timing and amplitude of such reverberations will be used in example 3 to invert for subsurface properties instead of assuming them, as we did here.

 Comparison with synthetic data